brakhane/Orisa/README.rst

 Features
 --------

 * Shows the current SR and/or rank in nicknames, e.g. ``somenick [2345]``.
-Users can configure what it shown by using flexible format strings
+Users can configure what is shown by using flexible format strings
 * SR is automatically updated whenever a player stops playing Overwatch while being in Discord, and also every hour
 * Supports multiple BattleTags per user
 * BattleTags are registered via OAuth, so you can be sure that the BattleTag really belongs to that user